Leon-C-T/qa_group_project/README.md

 Should this occur, the AMI will be used in the creation of an instance with identical attributes, enabling its smooth integration into surviving architecture.

+[This](https://www.datadoghq.com/state-of-serverless/) article offers a look at the state of serverless solutions within the industry, and a discussion on issues related to this aspect of our project.

 ### UI

 Potential logo